smartdevicelink/sdl_evolution/proposals/nnnn-mt-registration-limitation.md

 ; ignored and apps with the AppHMIType are launched as usual.
 ; also, if an app has multiple AppHMITypes, and they are listed in both AcceptedAppHMITypeTable and DisabledAppHMITypeTable, then the
 ; app is launched as usual.
-; If an AppHMIType is not specified to neither of AcceptedAppHMITypeTable and DisabledAppHMITypeTable, then apps with the AppHMIType
+; If an AppHMIType is not specified to neither AcceptedAppHMITypeTable nor DisabledAppHMITypeTable, then apps with the AppHMIType
 ; are rejected for registration through the transport.
 WiFi-iOS = NAVIGATION, PROJECTION WiFi-Android = none iAP = none